-An amusing book that will change the way you think about sudden, unexpected events.
+A book that will change the way you think about sudden, unexpected events.
 Taleb explains that we're bad at predicting the future and that we overestimate what we know.
-He also provides a model for maximising potential upside while reducing downside.
+He provides a useful model for maximising potential upside while reducing downside.

 First, an outlier that lies outside the realm of regular expectations, because nothing in the past can convincingly point to its possibility (rarity).
 Second, it carries an extreme impact (extreme impact).
 Third, human nature makes us concoct explanations for its occurrence after the fact, making it explainable and predictable (retrospective predictability).

 The central idea of this book concerns our blindness with respect to randomness, particularly the large deviations.

 Named after the philosopher Plato, it's our tendency to mistake the map for the territory, to focus on pure and well-defined “forms,” whether objects, like triangles, or social notions, like utopias, even nationalities.

 The Black Swan is produced in the Platonic fold, the explosive boundary where the Platonic mind-set enters in contact with messy reality, where the gap between what you know and what you think you know becomes dangerously wide.